Jelly MDHV

 Distracted driving

 Distracted driving is one of the most common causes of motorcycle accidents and injuries.
-This type of accident occurs any time a driver is not giving their full attention to the road.
+This type of accident occurs whenever a driver is not giving their full attention to the road.

-Motorcyclists have to be vigilant constantly while driving, while car drivers are more likely to relax and let their guard down.
+Motorcyclists must be vigilant constantly while driving, while car drivers are likelier to relax and let their guard down.
 However, when they do, they put the safety of others at risk.
-It only takes a moment for them to change their radio station and not pay attention to the road for them to cause a serious collision with a motorcyclist.
+It only takes a moment for them to change their radio station and not pay attention to the road for them to cause a severe collision with a motorcyclist.

 Driving under the influence